The Business Platinum Card® from American Express Review

-The American Express Business Platinum Card is one of the most expensive business cards in the market, but also offers an enviable list of luxury travel and lifestyle benefits that can help you recover the cost.
+The Business Platinum Card® from American Express is one of the most expensive business cards in the market, but also offers an enviable list of luxury travel and lifestyle benefits that can help you recover the cost.
 This card is a good choice if you incur high expenses, which is the best way to leverage the perks offered.

 Many credit card users do not mind the high annual fee that banks charge.
-But at $595, the annual fee for this card is high even by such standards.
-Our review of the American Express Business Platinum Card provides a comprehensive perspective of all its benefits and features along with the various charges that come with it.
+But at $695, the annual fee for this card is high even by such standards.
+Our review of The Business Platinum Card® from American Express provides a comprehensive perspective of all its benefits and features along with the various charges that come with it.

 Card Details to Know Up Front

 - Bonus, Fee or FeatureHas or Not

 - Cash Back Rewards